x

 Café de Paris butter is basically a compound butter.
 Its distinctive feature is the impressive number of ingredients.

-Of course you can, according to your mood or taste, change this recipe to suit you!
+Of course, you can, according to your mood or taste, change this recipe to suit you!

 Cafe de paris butterPhoto credit: © Eatwell101.com

-Café de Paris butter ingredients
+Ingredients list for the Café de Paris butter

-The ingredient list is very extensive and the exact recipe is kept secret, so only a few people in the world can argue that they know the exact ingredients and their amounts.
+The ingredient list is very extensive, and the exact recipe is kept secret, so only a few people in the world can argue that they know the exact ingredients and their amounts.
 Take the following list as a “try-out!”

 • 2 lbs (1kg) butter